Vintage (Canned Heat album)

-Vintage is the sixth album by Canned Heat.
-Produced by Johnny Otis, the album featured the Muddy Waters/Elmore James' song "Rollin' and Tumblin'" recorded with and without Alan Wilson's harmonica leads.
+Vintage is the sixth album by American blues rock band Canned Heat.
+Produced by Johnny Otis, it featured the Muddy Waters/Elmore James' song "Rollin' and Tumblin'" recorded with and without Alan Wilson's harmonica leads.
 These sessions have surfaced on a multiple of reissues including, Don't Forget to Boogie: Vintage Heat (2002), Vintage Canned Heat (1996), Eternal Boogie, Canned Heat in Concert and various other releases.

+Chart performance

+The album debuted on Billboard magazine's Top LP's chart in the issue dated January 17, 1970, peaking at No. 173 during a five-week run on the chart.